HiveMQ Edge Protocol Adapters

 HiveMQ Edge Protocol Adapter Configuration

-Adapter instances can be added to the system using API, static configuration, or the user interface.
-All 3 mechanisms result in the main config.xml file being updated with a new element within the <protocol-adapters> element.
-Each adapter type has its own element name which matches the adapter type name in the ProtocolAdapterFactory.
-For example, the 'Simulation' protocol has a type of 'simulation' and a <simulation></simulation> configuration element.
+Adapter instances can be added to the system using the HiveMQ Edge API, user interface, or a static configuration.
+All three methods result in the main config.xml file being updated with a new element within the <protocol-adapters> element.
+Each adapter type has its own element name that matches the adapter type name in the ProtocolAdapterFactory.
+For example, the Simulation protocol has a type of simulation and a <simulation></simulation> configuration element.

 In the adapter configuration, each adapter instance much be identified with a unique <id> element .